arthur-debiasi/arthur-debiasi/README.md

 - "Containerization" of frontend, backend and test applications using Docker, creating a connection between them and orchestrating their operation.

 ### 📌 [All for One](https://github.com/arthur-debiasi/trybe-back-end-all-for-one)
-- Creation of queries in SQL using DDL(Data Definition Language), DML(Data Manipulation Language) and DQL(Data Query Language) commands;
+- Creation of queries in SQL using DDL(Data Definition Language), DML(Data Manipulation Language) and DQL(Data Query Language) commands.

 ### 📌 [One for All](https://github.com/arthur-debiasi/trybe-back-end-one-for-all)
-- Criação de banco de dados, tabelas e queries em SQL utilizando comandos DDL, DML e DQL;
+- Creation of databases, tables, and queries in SQL using DDL, DML, and DQL commands.

 ### 📌 [Talker Manager](https://github.com/arthur-debiasi/trybe-back-end-talker-manager)
-- Application for talkers (speakers) data mangaement, in which it is possible to register, view, search, edit and delete information.
+- Application for speakers' data management, in which it is possible to register, view, search, edit, and delete information.

 ### 📌 [Store Manager](https://github.com/arthur-debiasi/trybe-back-end-store-manager)
 - RESTful API for a sales management application using the MSC (model-service-controller) architecture.